-The Annual Report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2019.
+The annual report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2022.

-The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from more than 115 countries part of our community in 2019.
+The quality of our research and teaching makes Te Herenga Waka—Victoria University of Wellington the university of choice in New Zealand and further afield, with students from around 100 countries part of our community in 2022.

 By reflecting on our progress each year, we will continue to improve the education and experience we offer those students, while also conducting research and introducing innovations that respond to the challenges of our time.

-Download the full 2019 Annual Report pdf 4.6MB including audited financial statements for the year to 31 December 2019.
+Download the full 2022 annual report pdf 4.0MB including audited financial statements for the year to 31 December 2022.